A Collection of Jazz Poetry — Winter, 2020 Edition - Jerry Jazz Musician

 swinging and sashaying up to her double-glass door

-………smiling and gesticulating, chuckling and waving
+………smiling and gesticulating, chuckling and waving.

 Don’t let those clowns near me,